eriksik2/typescript-thunk-language/docs/ARCHITECTURE.md

 ## 9. Milestones (Volar environment first)

-Language features after M0 stay frozen until the editor loop is real.
-One working `.thunk` program in Cursor is worth more than more syntax.
+Language features after M0 were frozen until the editor loop was real (M1).
+With M1 done, grow the language per M2+ below.
+One working editor loop remains the base for all further design.

 ### M0 — Prove the editor path (kernel)